antross/tracer/README.md

 You can capture a trace of just a specific interaction (e.g. clicking on a button) by stopping tracing after the page reloads, but ignoring the prompt to download the trace file.
-Then you can restart tracing by clicking the "T" icon again, interact with the page, and stop tracing.
+Then you can restart tracing by clicking the tracer icon again, interact with the page, and stop tracing.
 At this point you'll be prompted to download a new trace file of just your most recent interaction.